dstlny/PUBG-API-Wrapper-Python/README.md

 </details>

-# Pre-Requisites and Usage of GUI version of the application
+## Usage of GUI version of the application
 <details>
    <summary>Click to see!</summary>